BaseGraph/BaseGraphExtensionExample/README.md

 ```
 cmake -DCMAKE_PREFIX_PATH="/some/path" -B build
 ```
-to allow CMake to find the package.
+to allow CMake to find the package from another project.

-In another project, use
+In a different project, use
 ```
+find_package(BaseGraph)
 find_package(BaseGraphExample)
 ...
 target_link_libraries(<TARGET> BaseGraph::example)